A single picture exposes a truth deadly enough to kill for.

 I touch the body.

 Just the sleeve at first.
 Then the arm.
 It’s cold, stiff, and heavier than I expected.
 The flesh is waterlogged, and I have a horrifying image of skin sliding off the muscles and bone as I grab both arms and start dragging her back into deeper water.
-By now something primal has taken over, and I don’t know what I’m doing until I’m doing it.
+By now something primal has taken over, and I don’t know what I’m doing until I’m already doing it.

 I scramble up the embankment and grab a large rock.
 Then another and another.
 My limbs move on autopilot, like I’ve done this before—burying the evidence.
 In a way, I suppose I’m a pro at this now.